arunmehtain/gyro/README.md

 # gyro
-records and plotsangular accelleration and  velocity
+records and plots angular accelleration and  velocity